davidbowler/ARCHERLeadership2015/Case.md

   - What will we do?
   - How will we do it?
   - Contingency plans
+In this seciton we will attempt to describe how we will execute this project, breaking down the steps needed to ultimately deliver a high quality, high impact research project.
+The calculations will be performed on a single Ge core size and three Si shell sizes, which we know to be the most stable given the surface morphology of our NW system from a paper which is currently being prepared for publication.
+We will then dope these structures with B, using ion implantation and molecular dynamics, bombarding both the (100) and (111) facets.
+Since the entire project is high risk a large amount of time will be devoted to testing and optimising parameters used in the final large calculations.

+- First we need to determine the optimal PAO radii, XL-BOMD damping and L-range.
+We will do this by conducting small scale runs with our smallest diameter nanowire.
+- We now need to determine how long equilibration will take.
+By using a full scale undoped nanowire

 ## Why do we need to use ARCHER?